ziishaned/learn-regex/README-pt_BR.md

 [Test the regular expression](https://regex101.com/r/jXrKne/1)

-### 2.8.2 Dollar
+### 2.8.2 Sinal de Dólar

-Dollar `$` symbol is used to check if matching character is the last character of the input string.
+Sinal de Dólar `$` symbol is used to check if matching character is the last character of the input string.
 For example, regular expression
 `(at\.)$` means: a lowercase character `a`, followed by lowercase character `t`, followed by a `.` character and the matcher must be end of the string.